Facebook page vs. website: Which one should you pick?

 So, do not put yourself in the position of having to choose one or the other.
 The website vs. Facebook page debate with all their pros and cons is, to be frank, quite pointless – because your company needs both.

-And the fact that both Facebook and some of the best website builders – including GetResponse Website Builder – are all free means there is really no reason not to have both.
+And the fact that both Facebook and some of the best website builders – including GetResponse Website Builder – are all means there is really no reason not to have both.

 Now, what are you waiting for?